ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/DriveOnHeading.rst

   ============== =======

   Description
-    	Compute path to pose error code.
+    	Drive on heading error code.
 See ``DriveOnHeading`` action message for the enumerated set of error codes.

 Example
 -------